hpi-studyu/studyu/docker/README.md

 - Use `-d` to run containers in the background.
 - After making changes to nginx configuration scripts, it is necessary to reload nginx.
 For this, get the name of the docker container with `docker ps`, and then `sh` into the container with `docker exec -it <container name> sh` and run `/usr/sbin/nginx -s reload` inside the container.
+- After making changes to `docker-compose*.yml` files in the `docker/` directory, a rebuild of studyu is necessary.
+Run `docker compose up --build`.
 - In order to stop docker containers from running press CTRL+C or run `docker compose -p 'studyu' down --remove-orphans` and `docker compose -p 'supabase' down --remove-orphans`.
 - When experimenting with Docker setups, it might be necessary to [remove previous resources](https://docs.docker.com/engine/reference/commandline/system_prune/) in order to make changes visible.
 - Moreover, it often helps to clear the cache of your web browser when making changes to environment files.

 ## Automatic install and update script